Burberry Is Teaming Up With Vivienne Westwood To Celebrate British Fashion

 Two great names in British fashion are coming together to collaborate on a project which celebrates Britsh style, heritage, and inspiration.
-Riccardo Tisci, Burberry’s chief creative officer, and famed designer Vivienne Westwood, head of the brand that bears her name.
-The excitement of the staid British brand Burberry working together with the mother of punk fashion (that initially designed clothing for the band the Sex Pistols, boggles and teases the mind.
+Riccardo Tisci, Burberry’s chief creative officer, and famed designer Vivienne Westwood, head of the brand that bears her name, are excited to work together.
+The idea of the staid British brand Burberry working together with the mother of punk fashion (that initially designed clothing for the band the Sex Pistols) boggles and teases the mind.

-Harpers Bazaar UK says that in September, Tisci will share his first Burberry collection, and recently he shared a photo on Instagram of photos in black and white with himself, Westwood, and her husband and partner, Andreas Kronthaler.
+Harpers Bazaar UK says that in September, Tisci will share his first Burberry collection, and recently he shared black and white photos of himself, Westwood, and her husband and partner Andreas Kronthaler on Instagram.

 Tisci says that it was Westwood’s designs that first got him interested in fashion.